 Direct Cash Flow Statement

 Companies applying the Direct method disclose major classes of gross cash receipts and cash payments.
-As a result, you can see a summary of all cash transactions that the firm has made during the reporting period.
+As a result, you can see a summary of all cash transactions that the firm has made during the reporting period, which can include items like a cash flow loan to cover short-term operational needs.
 The cash accounting approach recognizes all transactions when cash is collected or paid.
 In this instance, Net Income will therefore be equal to a firm’s actual cash flows from operations.

 Nevertheless, not all business transactions are cash in nature.
 This is why the Conceptual Framework for Financial Reporting requires the use of accrual accounting: Revenue is recognized when it is earned, not when cash is collected.
 The same goes for costs.
 They are recorded when incurred, not when paid.
 So, we will normally see a difference between Net Income and Cash flow from operations.
 Such variances need to be eliminated when using the indirect method.